Table of Contents

 1. Environmental interference

 Retail environments are dynamic.
 Heating and cooling systems kick on, moving hanging signage.
 Delivery vehicles create vibrations.
 In varied climates, weather events like wind or temperature shifts can trigger sensors.
 A motion sensor cannot distinguish between a person cutting a fence and a tree branch swaying in the wind.
+This environmental noise is responsible for a significant portion of false alerts.

 2. Operational complexity and human error